-- 23. Section 4512, subdivision (b), authorizes respite care.
-In-home respite services" are defined in section 4690.2, subdivision (a) as: - intermittent or regularly scheduled temporary nonmedical care and supervision provided in the client's own home, for a regional center client who resides with a family member.
+23. Section 4512, subdivision (b), authorizes respite care.
+In-home respite services" are defined in section 4690.2, subdivision (a) as:

+intermittent or regularly scheduled temporary nonmedical care and supervision provided in the client's own home, for a regional center client who resides with a family member.

-These services are designed to do all of the following: - (1) Assist family members in maintaining the client at home. - (2) Provide appropriate care and supervision to ensure the client's safety in the absence of family members. - (3) Relieve family members from the constantly demanding responsibility of caring for the client. - (4) Attend to the client's basic self-help needs and other activities of daily living including interaction, socialization, and continuation of usual daily routines which would ordinarily be performed by the family members. - 24.
+These services are designed to do all of the following:

+- (1) Assist family members in maintaining the client at home. - (2) Provide appropriate care and supervision to ensure the client's safety in the absence of family members. - (3) Relieve family members from the constantly demanding responsibility of caring for the client. - (4) Attend to the client's basic self-help needs and other activities of daily living including interaction, socialization, and continuation of usual daily routines which would ordinarily be performed by the family members. - 24.
 The Service Agency's service policies are consistent with the provisions of section 4690.2, subdivision (a).
-(Factual Finding 22.)
+(Factual Finding 23.)

 - 25. The Service Agency argues that respite services have a primary goal of relieving parents of the demands of raising a disabled child, and that has been the traditional justification for providing respite services.
 It argues also that under its service policies personal assistance is, essentially, to provide a second set of hands for a parent, and not to be a substitute for a parent.
 Thus, if a child is difficult to bathe or feed, a personal assistant would help the parent lift or bathe or feed that disabled child.
 This argument is consistent with the NLACRC service policies.
-(Factual Finding 21.) - Act and the Service Agency service standards, the primary purpose of respite is to take a break from childcare, and not to participate in litigation.
+(Factual Finding 22.) - 26.
+Claimant has not carried her burden of establishing the need for 280 hours of respite services, above the 30 hours she receives per month.
+First, respite services and personal assistant services are not designed to assist parents in the dispute resolution process; section 4512, subdivision (b) does not encompass such services.
+Under the Act and the Service Agency service standards, the primary purpose of respite is to take a break from child care, and not to participate in litigation.
 Further, the requested 280 hours of services, 40 hours for each potential proceeding, per child, is unreasonable.
 For example, the hearing in this case lasted a little more than three hours, not the eight estimated by parents.
 Further, there is no evidence that there was any mediation in this case.
-Finally, the family had been allocated a large block of PA hours after the aid-paid pending claim was honored, and the Service Agency's NOPA letter pointed to those hours as a source of help for hearing preparation.
+Finally, the family had been allocated a large block of PA hours after the aid-paid pending claim was honored.
 (Factual Finding 4.)

-27. The weight of the evidence does not support Claimant's appeal, which must be denied.
+27. The weight of the evidence does not support Claimant's appeal, which must be den ied.